yoyoyoseob/objc-BlackJackViews-ios-0615-public/README.md

   - Next create a label for score
   -  Create one last label that tells the user if they got a blackjack or if they busted

+  ## Accessibility Labels

+  For testing, we'll be using accessibility labels to ensure that the necessary UI Elements are on screen.
+You can configure accessiblity labels either on the storyboard or in code.
+Make sure your accessiblity labels are configured to exactly these strings for your labels and buttons:

   ## UIViewController Subclass

   **We've created our UI, but right now we don't have a way to interact with it in code.
 We connect our storyboards to code by creating a subclass of UIViewController and assigning that subclass to our storyboard View Controller**